AMPA receptor: Desensitization Mechanism

+Subunit Composition and Ion Permeability

 The AMPAR's permeability to calcium and other cations, such as sodium and potassium, is governed by the GluA2 subunit.
 If an AMPAR lacks a GluA2 subunit, then it will be permeable to sodium, potassium, and calcium.
-The presence of a GluA2 subunit will almost always render the channel impermeable to calcium.
+The presence of a GluA2 subunit will render the channel impermeable to calcium.
 This is determined by post-transcriptional modification — RNA editing — of the Q-to-R editing site of the GluA2 mRNA.
 Here, A→I editing alters the uncharged amino acid glutamine (Q) to the positively charged arginine (R) in the receptor's ion channel.
-The positively charged amino acid at the critical point makes it energetically unfavourable for calcium to enter the cell through the pore.
+The positively charged amino acid at the critical point makes it energetically unfavorable for calcium to enter the cell through the pore.
 Almost all of the GluA2 subunits in CNS are edited to the GluA2(R) form.
 This means that the principal ions gated by AMPARs are sodium and potassium, distinguishing AMPARs from NMDA receptors (the other main ionotropic glutamate receptors in the brain), which also permit calcium influx.
 Both AMPA and NMDA receptors, however, have an equilibrium potential near 0 mV.
 The prevention of calcium entry into the cell on activation of GluA2-containing AMPARs is proposed to guard against excitotoxicity.

 The subunit composition of the AMPAR is also important for the way this receptor is modulated.
 If an AMPAR lacks GluA2 subunits, then it is susceptible to being blocked in a voltage-dependent manner by a class of molecules called polyamines.
 Thus, when the neuron is at a depolarized membrane potential, polyamines will block the AMPAR channel more strongly, preventing the flux of potassium ions through the channel pore.
 GluA2-lacking AMPARs are, thus, said to have an inwardly rectifying I/V curve, which means that they pass less outward current than inward current at equivalent distance from the reversal potential.
-Calcium permeable AMPARs are found typically early during postnatal development, on some interneurons or in dopamine neurons of the ventral tegmental area after the exposure to an addictive drug.
+Calcium permeable AMPARs are found typically early during postnatal development on neocortical pyramidal neurons, some interneurons, or in dopamine neurons of the ventral tegmental area after the exposure to an addictive drug.

 Alongside RNA editing, alternative splicing allows a range of functional AMPA receptor subunits beyond what is encoded in the genome.
 In other words, although one gene (GRIA1–GRIA4) is encoded for each subunit (GluA1–GluA4), splicing after transcription from DNA allows some exons to be translated interchangeably, leading to several functionally different subunits from each gene.

 The flip/flop sequence is one such interchangeable exon.
-A 38-amino acid sequence found prior to (i.e., before the N-terminus of) the fourth membranous domain in all four AMPAR subunits, it determines the speed of desensitisation of the receptor and also the speed at which the receptor is resensitised and the rate of channel closing.
+A 38-amino acid sequence found prior to (i.e., before the N-terminus of) the fourth membranous domain in all four AMPAR subunits, it determines the speed of desensitization of the receptor and also the speed at which the receptor is resensitized and the rate of channel closing.
 The flip form is present in prenatal AMPA receptors and gives a sustained current in response to glutamate activation.